-‘Dancing with the Stars’ Spoilers Hit The High Kicks When Week 6 Of Season 28 Bows
+‘Dancing with the Stars’ Spoilers Are Full Of Kicks For Week 6 Of Season 28

 As for Queer Eye‘s Karamo Brown and his dance teacher and partner, Jenna Johnson?
 This engaging couple will take their rhumba to the DWTS floorboards, hopefully with great flourish.

-In addition, former White House press secretary Sean Spicer and his patient partner, Lindsay Arnold, will attempt a classy Viennese waltz and versatile actor James Van Der Beek, along with his pro partner, Emma Slater, will do all their can to perfect their samba in time for next week’s live show.
+In addition, former White House press secretary Sean Spicer and his patient partner, Lindsay Arnold, will attempt a classy Viennese waltz, and versatile actor James Van Der Beek, along with his pro partner, Emma Slater, will do all they can to perfect their samba in time for next week’s live show.

 Hopefully, each couple will excel, reaching their true potential and then some, as the pairs strive to garner enough votes to remain in the competition for another week.